Ok, the 40 year plan.

 But if you’re on the 50 year plan what do you have then?

-- For a lot of people it probably means 50 years of making ends meet, renting a home and hoping the landlord keeps it in decent order and doesn’t give you notice to quit, existing on welfare for a while or even years.
+- For a lot of people it probably means 50 years of making ends meet, renting a home and hoping the landlord keeps it in decent order and doesn’t give you notice to quit, existing on benefits or welfare for a while or even years.

 How is the New Reality looking for you and, more to the point, what can you do about it?